runmoore/full-stack-recruitment-test/README.md

 - Fetch flight results from the provided `flights.json` and format them into client readable results.
   - You are not required to serve this separately from the dev server (i.e. `npm start`).
+  - This file is already placed in the public folder and thus is automatically hosted locally on at `localhost:3000/flights.json`
+  - We would like you to fetch this data as it were a real api call

 - Use the returned data to display a page of results that matches the given design.
   - Times should be displayed in 24 hour format.